JanneMattila/QuizMaker/README.md

 #### Use Visual Studio

 Open `QuizMaker.sln` in Visual Studio.
-If you don't have Visual Studio you can get [Visual Studio Community 2019](https://visualstudio.microsoft.com/free-developer-offers/) for free.
+If you don't have Visual Studio you can get [Visual Studio Community](https://visualstudio.microsoft.com/free-developer-offers/) for free.

 #### Use Visual Studio Code